-Lamar University will provide all students with an email account.
+The TALH administration uses email as our primary method of communication.
+Lamar University will provide all students with an LU email account.
 Instructions are available at www.lamar.edu.
-Click on "LU Connect" located in the black bar near the top of the page.
-You will be re-directed to the LU Portal.
-Scroll down to "LU Email," click and follow the directions.
+Select "LU Connect" located in the black bar near the top of the page.
+You will be re-directed to the LU Portal where you will select STUDENTS.
+The STUDENTS section will have an icon that reads LU EMAIL.
+Select the LU EMAIL icon and follow the directions.
 TALH students may use this account alone or in conjunction with another email account.
 However, students are required to activate and check daily their Lamar email account or forward the emails to their personal non-Lamar email accounts.
-All Lamar University communication (including financial aid, housing and EMERGENCY ALERTS) will be sent to the students' Lamar email addresses.
-Students are required to inform the TALH staff of the email address they will check regularly.
+All Lamar University communication (including financial aid, housing and EMERGENCY ALERTS) will be sent to the students' LU email addresses.
 Email is our primary method of communication with students.
-Students are reminded to inform TALH staff immediately of email address changes.
-Deadline: September 14, 2018.
+Students are reminded to inform TALH staff immediately of cell phone or email address changes.

-Community Damages
+Community Damages (Residence Life)